ellamorgan/evolving-automata/readme.md

 Randomly generates a single edge.
 Used in initializing the finite automata and both micro and macro mutations.

 * initalize_fa()
-Initializes a single finite automata, following the procedure described in section 2.2 of the paper.
+Initializes a single finite automata.

 * initialize_pop()
 Initializes the population, calling initialize_fa() to generate individuals.